 [box_light]Witches’ Descent day[/box_light]

-The day started with a beautiful sunny morning offering a perfect view on the distant Matterhorn.
-The “normal” ski competition takes place in the morning.
-Every 12 seconds one of the over 600 racers starts on the demanding course.
+The weather for the day was not ideal; a cloud cover turned the landscape grey on grey.
+The day started with the “normal” ski competition.
+Every 12 seconds one of the racers starts on the demanding course.
 As in every similar competition, only the time is taken into account for the ranking.
-This race finished just before lunch time.
-The best participants needed a bit more than 12 minutes to reach the finish line.
+This race ended close before midday and was immediately followed by a totally different race.

-The wildest competition in the Alps without any doubt, starts at lunch time: the Witches’ descent with over 900 participants.
-It is the pilgrimage of the witches on their brooms skiing from the top of Belalp to the finish line in Blatten.
+It is the pilgrimage angle of the witches on their brooms skiing from the top of Belalp to the finish line that is key in this race.
 Time is no longer an important factor in the race.
-In fact, the majority of these witches need several hours to finish the race.
-Apparently not even all of the witches reach the finish line.
+The majority of these witches need several hours to finish the race.
+Not even all of the witches reach the finish line on time.
 It is said that some just evaporate or fly away to the white, snow covered mountains of Belalp.
 The entertainment value of the Belalp Hexe is the winning factor of the day.
 The witches make quite a few stops along the slope to entertain the other participants and the public.
-A jury which is situated along the track evaluates the originality of the chosen topic of the witches, their costumes, their makeup, the entertainment quality of their performances as well as their skills on skis.
-Quite a few witches don’t even reach the finish line before the time limit of the competition, 3:30pm.
+A jury situated along the track evaluates the originality of the chosen topic of the witches, their costumes, their makeup, the theatrical quality of their performances as well as their skills on skis.

-The Belalp Hexe is a highly entertaining event for everyone combined to a sport event.
-It is perfectly well organized and I am hoping to cover it again next year, but with a longer lens to better catch the action, snowshoes to make it easier to move along the track and hopefully sunny weather in the afternoon.
+The Belalp Hexe is a highly entertaining event for everyone.
+It is perfectly well organized and I am hoping to cover it again next year, but with snowshoes to make it easier to move along the track and hopefully sunny weather in the afternoon.

 See you there next year for the witches ski race on January, 17th 2015.